FAQ

 Why “Shipyard”?

 “Interplanetary Shipyard” is at the minimum a temporary/stand-in name.
 It hits on attributes like maintenance and building that are key to our team.
 We’re also a team that “ships” 🙂.
-(It also helps make clear that we’re not the “IPFS engineering team” - see )
+(It also helps make clear that we’re not the “IPFS engineering team” - see FAQ - Are you “the IPFS team” or “the IPFS engineering team”?)

 Is this your final branding?